 Psalm 90 A communal lament that describes only in general terms the cause of the community's distress.
-After confidently invoking God (Ps 90:1), the Psalm turns and in the morning they sprout again like an herb.
+After confidently invoking God (Ps 90:1), the Psalm turns

+- 2 Before the mountains were born, the earth and the world brought forth, from eternity to eternity you are God. a

+- 3 You turn humanity back into dust,

+saying, "Return, you children of

+Adam!" b

-- 2 Before the mountains were born, the earth and the world brought forth, from eternity to eternity you are God.^{a} - 3 You turn humanity back into dust, saying, "Return, you children of Adam!"^b - 4 A thousand years in your eyes are merely a day gone by, ^c - Before a watch passes in the night, 5^ you wash them away ^d - you wash them away; ^d They sleep, and in the morning they sr
+- 4 A thousand years in your eyes are merely a day gone by, ^c Before a watch passes in the night,

+5 you wash them away; ^d

+They sleep,